DermLink Grants

 - Field or Community Projects – up to US$5,000 for projects in resource-poor regions lasting no more than 12 months

-ILDS DermLink grants are awarded on a competitive basis, reviewed by the International Foundation for Dermatology (IFD) Committee and approved by the ILDS Board.
+ILDS DermLink Grants are awarded on a competitive basis, reviewed by the International Foundation for Dermatology (IFD) Committee and approved by the ILDS Board.

-Please note that applications will only be accepted in partnership with an ILDS Member organisation.
+Please note that applications will only be accepted in partnership with ILDS Member, Affiliated and Observer Societies ("ILDS Members").

 Before submitting your application, please consider the following guidelines